 Jersey is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Jersey who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Jersey have a bachelor's degree or advanced degree.
+The education level of Jersey citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.00% of adults 25 and older in Jersey have a college degree.

 The per capita income in Jersey in 2022 was $20,735, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $82,940 for a family of four.